How can we help?

 Accordingly, we enter the values (1-3) for the possible answers.

-Under "Recommendation Attributes” the filter element is selected, on the basis of which the product recommendation is to be limited or filtered later.
+Under "Recommendation attributes” the filter element is selected that will later be used to limit or filter the product recommendation.
 This field refers to our columns in the CSV file.
-Before that, we defined the quality standards for each product in the CSV file.
+Previously, in the CSV file, we defined the quality standards for each product.
 Under “Recommendation Attribute” we select “Quality Standard” accordingly.

-On the "Operator” the comparison symbol is selected, ie .
-In our case we use the operator ≤ (less than or equal to).
-This compares the values of the user's response with the values for the products from the CSV.
+On the "operator” the comparison sign is chosen, i.e. <, ≤, =, ≥ or >.
+In our case, we use the operator ≤ (less than or equal to).
+This compares the values of the user's answer with the values for the products from the CSV.

-Our finished sample filter then looks like this (please read the note below the picture!):
+Our finished sample filter will look like this (please read the note below the image!):

 IMPORTANT:

-So that the filter works for the respective answers and the matrix logic no longer applies here, under "Algorithm“ the answers (for which a filter has been set) will be excluded.
-To do this, go to "Algorithm" under "Special fields" in the line "exclude others“ and select the appropriate answers here.
+So that the filter works for the respective answers and the matrix logic no longer applies here, under "algorithm' the answers (for which a filter has been set) are excluded.
+To do this, go to the "Algorithm" section under "Special Fields' to the line 'exclude answers’ and select the appropriate answers here.
 In our case it looks like this:

 The following settings can be made for the User Input Filter:

-The following settings can be made for the Input Filter checkbox:
+The following settings can be made for the Checkbox Input Filter:

 Radio button input filter